-Pay Item Pay Unit Heating and Scarifying Treatment Square Yard
+Heating and Scarifying Treatment Square Yard

-Asphalt rejuvenating agent will be measured and paid for in accordance with Section 411.
+Asphalt rejuvenating agent will be measured and paid for per Section 411.

 SECTION 406 COLD ASPHALT PAVEMENT (RECYCLE)

 406.01 This work consists of pulverizing the existing asphalt surfacing to the depth shown on the plans, mixing a recycling agent and water, if required, with the pulverized material, then spreading and compacting the mixed material.